cashubtc/nuts/XX.md

 Each event must specify:
 * a `created_at` unix timestamp in seconds

+Each event can optionally specify:
 * `tags`, containing an `e` tag that references the event ID of the previous publication.

 The `content` field is initially set as follows: